5 missing Marines declared dead in warplanes crash off Japan

 - Trump blames lawyer Michael Cohen for hush money 'liability'

+It said the identities of the five people declared dead will be released after their next of kin are notified.

+The Marines earlier identified the dead pilot of the F/A-18 as Capt.
+Jahmar Resilard, 28, of Miramar, Florida.

-The crew members were based at Iwakuni air station near Hiroshima.
+The crew members of the refueling aircraft were based at Iwakuni air station near Hiroshima as part of the Marine Aerial Refueler Transport Squadron 152, whose call sign is Sumo.

+“All of us in the Sumo family are extremely saddened following the announcement of the conclusion of search and rescue operation,” the squadron’s commanding officer, Lt.
+Col. Mitchell T. Maury, said in the statement.
+“We know this difficult decision was made after all resources were exhausted in the vigorous search for the Marines.”

+“Our thoughts are heavy and our prayers are with all family and friends of all five aircrew,” Maury said.